settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/4_deploying-a-contract.md

 ## Deploy to a network in the platform

-You can deploy your contracts to a network you created in the platform by running the `Hardhat - Deploy to platform network` task
+You can deploy your contracts to a network in the same application as the smart contract set by running the `Hardhat - Deploy to platform network` task

 :::note

-To deploy your contracts to a network in the platform, set up the following:
+Ensure you have the following:

 - A running node in the network
 - A private key activated on the node
-- A personal access token

 :::